 Boundaries or Resentment?

-Unless you clearly define what is and is not okay when it comes to family and finances, you may be setting yourself up for resentment.
+Unless you clearly define what is and is not okay, you may be setting yourself up for resentment.
+This is especially true when it comes to families and even more so when money is involved.
 Here are three common causes of resentment.

 1 – Expectations

-Expectations, spoken or unspoken, have caused deep resentments within families.
-This gets especially dicey when there’s money involved.
+I think we all know families who have dealt with resentment from unspoken expectations.
+This is especially true when money is involved.
 I’m sure we’ve all heard of blowouts during a reading of the will or splitting up an estate.
 Countless celebrities have complained about their families treating them like ATMs.
-And other’s complain that they’re not getting their fair share.
-While you can’t control the expectations that family members have of you, you can choose to let go of your expectations toward them.While you can’t control the expectations that family members have of you, you can choose to let go of your expectations toward them.
-Click To Tweet
+And others feel slighted because they’re not getting their fair share.

 2 – Manipulation